What is the difference between MMA and Brazilian Jiu Jitsu?

 Brazilian Jiu Jitsu on the other hand is a self defense oriented martial art.
 Modern MMA owes much of its heritage to Brazilian Jiu Jitsu and the Gracie family.
 The Gracies utilized the venue of Vale Tudo (old school MMA) to demonstrate the effectiveness of Brazilian Jiu Jitsu in an era when students generally trained one martial art.
 The Gracies were so confident in their art that they created the UFC as a means to showcase their abilities.
 In that time Brazilian Jiu Jitsu was consistently proven to be the most effective single martial art.
 Since then the athletes that fight in MMA events all train some sort of ground fighting art, the vast majority being Brazilian Jiu Jitsu.

-There seems to be a little confusion on the parts of some Brazilian Jiu Jitsu practitioners where they confuse the two.
-Sadly, many practitioners choose to look at Brazilian Jiu Jitsu as something lacking when compared with MMA.
+Sadly many Brazilian Jiu Jitsu practitioners choose to look at Jiu Jitsu as lacking something when compared with MMA.
 MMA wouldn’t be what it is without Brazilian Jiu Jitsu.
 Brazilian Jiu Jitsu would be just fine without MMA.
 MMA is a sport, Brazilian Jiu Jitsu is a lifestyle.
-In the Brazilian Jiu Jitsu lifestyle you aim to live a healthy balanced life and avoid getting into fights, while MMA practitioners train for the certainty of a fight against someone else who is training equally as hard with the intent of beating them so that their career might advance and their opponent’s career goes the opposite direction.
+In the Brazilian Jiu Jitsu lifestyle you aim to live a healthy balanced life and avoid getting into fights.
+MMA practitioners train for the certainty of a fight against someone else, who is training equally as hard with the intent of beating them, so that their career might advance and their opponent’s career goes the opposite direction.